robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

   up and down).
 </span>
 <span style="font-weight: 400;">

-  As it is quite unpredictable how he will react to different stimuli it can be difficult to understand Bill's needs, as they can differ from moment to moment.
+  As it is quite unpredictable how he will react to different stimuli it can be difficult to understand Bill’s needs, as they can differ from moment to moment.
 </span>